oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-things-that-I-learn-as-a-newcomer.md

 ## Always Add a Cover-letter in the Patchset

+**Quick Answer:**
-**Quick Answer:** Add a Cover-letter to all patchset you send {: .notice_danger}
+Add a Cover-letter to all patchset you send
+{: .notice_danger}

 ### Discussion:

-Sometime, I send some very simple patchset with the intention to make some cleanups.
-That time, I was considering "Do I really need to add a cover letter for this simple patchset?".
-Before send the patch without the cover-letter, I asked again in the kernelnewbies channel on IRC.
-The answer was unanimous: sending patch with cover-letter is always a good thing to do.
+Sometimes, I send some very simple patchset with the intention to make some cleanups.
+Because of the simplicity of the patches, I had the following question in mind: "Do I really need to add a cover letter for this simple patchset?".
+Before sending the patch without the cover-letter, I asked again in the kernelnewbies channel on IRC.
+The answer was unanimous: sending patchset with cover-letter is always a right thing to do.

 ## Configure Your Name Correctly in the Git

+**Quick Answer:**
-**Quick Answer:** Before send the patch, check if your name is correct the email {: .notice_danger}
+Before sending the patch, check if your name is correct the email {: .notice_danger}

 ### Discussion:

 My first patches to the Kernel, have my name written as "rodrigosiqueira".
-I did not payed attention on this, maybe because it does not look wrong for me at first glance.
-Than, Dan Carpenter alert me about it [7].
-I fixed it by set my name in my git globals configure.
+I did not pay attention to this, maybe because it does not look wrong for me at first glance.
+Then, Dan Carpenter alerts me about it [7].
+I fixed it by setting my name in my git globals configure.

 [//]: <> (TODO: Pensar Sobre adicionar: Checkpatch is not About Make Contribution, It is a about Learn Work Flow)